 Perhaps better known for its high-speed autobahn than its meandering roadways, Germany is the ideal landscape to enjoy one of its sons’ inventions — the bicycle.

-There are lots of reasons to consider this part of southwestern Germany for a cycle trip.
+There are lots of reasons to consider this area for a German cycling tour.
 For one, the region is filled with neat villages, historic churches, tidy markets and castles.
 Three atmospheric towns, Mannheim, Schwetzingen and Heidelberg, lie within easy striking distance of each other — you can cycle from one to the other in about an hour — opening up a cool journey that’s accessible for even casual cyclists.
 Even better, local trains welcome cyclists so you can base yourself in one city and return via rail instead of trail.
 Here’s what you’ll see along the way.

 Already a cultural center, Mannheim added to its offerings in June with a brand-new building for its museum of contemporary art, which holds a permanent collection of more than 2,000 works by Rodin, Manet, Cezanne and other masters.
 Mannheim is also home to a Baroque palace whose construction began in 1720.
 It’s second only to Versailles in size but contains one more window than King Louis XIV’s gilded castle.
 Nearby, a large pedestrian shopping zone (Planken) is filled with boutiques, outdoor restaurants and lively bars.
 Like the rest of the city, it’s bike-friendly.

 It took two generations of German rulers to transform a 17th-century hunting lodge into this 178-acre wonderland that includes a massive Baroque-style palace, formal French garden (think boxwood hedges trimmed into complex swirls, shaded allées and burbling fountains) and a more relaxed English garden-style park.
-You’ll need to dismount to explore the garden, but it’s worth it.
+You’ll need to take a brief break from your German cycling tour to explore the garden on foot, but it’s worth it.
 Clever paths lead to secret gardens tucked behind lush walls, lilac-scented groves and an array of structures that include a deep grotto topped by a temple of Apollo; an aviary; a frescoed, marble-clad bathhouse and a decorative mosque.
 During the 18th century, the castle and garden drew artists, musicians and authors to the region, including Mozart, William Turner, Casanova and Voltaire, who wrote part of Candide while in residence.